SbrTa/Notes/Interview/devinterview.io/SQL.md

 # SQL Advanced Queries

-31. Explain how to use the CASE statement in SQL.
+#### ✅ 31.
+Explain how to use the CASE statement in SQL.
+Answer: The CASE statement is used to perform conditional logic in SQL queries.
+It can be used in SELECT, WHERE, and ORDER BY clauses to conditionally return values based on specified conditions.

-32. How would you perform a self JOIN?
+#### ✅ 32.
+How would you perform a self JOIN?
+Answer: A self JOIN is used to combine rows from the same table.
+You need to use an alias to differentiate between the two instances of the same table.
+For example: `SELECT a.column, b.column FROM table a JOIN table b ON a.id = b.related_id;`

-33. What is a cross JOIN and when would you use it?
+#### ✅ 33.
+What is a cross JOIN and when would you use it?
+Answer: A cross JOIN returns the Cartesian product of two tables, meaning it combines each row from the first table with every row from the second table.
+It is used when you want to combine all rows from both tables.

-34. How to implement pagination in SQL queries?
+#### ✅ 34.
+How to implement pagination in SQL queries?
+Answer: Pagination can be achieved using the LIMIT and OFFSET clauses in SQL.
+For example: `SELECT * FROM table LIMIT 10 OFFSET 20;` retrieves the third page of 10 records.

-35. Explain the concept of Common Table Expressions (CTEs) and recursive CTES.
+#### ✅ 35.
+Explain the concept of Common Table Expressions (CTEs) and recursive CTES.
+Answer: CTEs provide a way to define temporary result sets within a SELECT, INSERT, UPDATE, or DELETE statement.
+Recursive CTEs are used for queries that reference themselves, often used for hierarchical data.

-36. What are window functions and how are they used?
+#### ✅ 36.
+What are window functions and how are they used?
+Answer: Window functions perform calculations across a set of table rows related to the current row.
+They are used with the OVER() clause and include functions like ROW_NUMBER(), RANK(), and SUM().

-37. How can you concatenate column values in SQL?
+#### ✅ 37.
+How can you concatenate column values in SQL?
+Answer: CONCAT() or the concatenation operator (||) can be used to concatenate column values.
+For example: `SELECT CONCAT(first_name, ' ', last_name) AS full_name FROM table;`

-38. What is the PIVOT operation and how would you apply it?
+#### ✅ 38.
+What is the PIVOT operation and how would you apply it?
+Answer: PIVOT is used to rotate rows into columns, aggregating data in the process.
+It involves specifying the values to be pivoted and the aggregation functions.
+For example: `SELECT * FROM table PIVOT (SUM(value) FOR category IN ('A', 'B', 'C'));`

-39. Explain the process of combining a query that uses a GROUP BY with one that uses ORDER BY.
+#### ✅ 39.
+Explain the process of combining a query that uses a GROUP BY with one that uses ORDER BY.
+Answer: You can combine a GROUP BY query with ORDER BY to sort the grouped results.
+For example: `SELECT column, COUNT(*) FROM table GROUP BY column ORDER BY COUNT(*) DESC;`

-40. How would you find duplicate records in a table?
+#### ✅ 40.
+How would you find duplicate records in a table?
+Answer: To find duplicate records, you can use the GROUP BY clause along with the HAVING clause to filter groups with counts greater than one.
+For example: `SELECT column, COUNT(*) FROM table GROUP BY column HAVING COUNT(*) > 1;`

 # Database Design & Architecture